visual-layer/visuallayer/README.md

 ## Datasets Zoo

 We support some of the most widely used computer vision datasets in our datasets zoo.
-Here are some of the datasets we currently support and the issues found using our cloud platform.
+Here are some of the datasets we currently support and the issues found using our [cloud platform](https://visual-layer.link/) (Sign up for free.).

 | Dataset Name    | Total Images  | Total Issues (%) | Total Issues (Count) | Duplicates (%) | Duplicates (Count) | Outliers (%) | Outliers (Count) | Blur (%) | Blur (Count) | Dark (%) | Dark (Count) | Bright (%) | Bright (Count) | Mislabels (%) | Mislabels (Count) | Leakage (%) | Leakage (Count) |
 |-----------------|---------------|------------------|----------------------|----------------|--------------------|--------------|------------------|----------|--------------|----------|--------------|------------|----------------|---------------|-------------------|-------------|-----------------|